JingAnyaSun/Cell_morphology_stats/README.md

 3. Run the jupyter notebook("Phase_contrast_photo_morphology.ipynb")
 Set configurations: use the adjusted image (e.g. example_data/testwt2.jpg) as input, and adjust the MIN_SIZE_THRESHOLD based on the final contors overlay results in the output (green lines dipicts cell outlines).
 4. Results description

-a.
+1) .
 Area: the count of all pixels enclosed by the green line (unit, pixels^2);

-b.
+2) .
 Circularity: A ratio derived from the perimeter (length of the green line) and the enclosed area (4 * np.pi * area / (perimeter * perimeter).

-c.
+3) .
 Length: the longest distance between two points on the green outline (major axis of the fitted ellipse; unit: pixels).